pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 ### Configure Geolocation

 Geotargeting is a method that delivers different content to visitors based on their geographic location.
-This includes country, continent, region, city and connection information (connection speed and connection type).
-The specific header data sent to your site depends on the settings configured for your specific AGCDN instance.
+This includes country, continent, region, city, and other criteria (e.g. connection speed and connection type).
+The specific header data sent to your site depends on the settings you configure for your AGCDN instance.

 You can learn more about how to use or manage the geolocation data in the [Geolocation SDK documentation](https://github.com/pantheon-systems/edge-integrations-wordpress-sdk/blob/main/docs/geo.md).